varveler/Notes-on-Learn-Solidity-Blockchain-and-Smart-Contracts-in-a-Free-16-Hour-Course-by-freeCodeCamp/README.md

 }

 ```
-## scope
+### Scope

-Global defined in the outer most layer of the contract.
+Global are defined in the outer most layer of the contract.
-Function defined variables are only know to that functions
+Function defined variables are only know to that function context.

-## Structs
+### Structs

 Are ways to define new types in solidity

-Example of a srtuct:
+Example of a struct:
 ```
 pragma solidity ^0.6.0;

 contract simpleStorage {

   unit256  favoriteNumber;
+  bool favoriteBool;

   struct People {
     uint favoriteNumber;